sohampati/alpfa-team2/README.md

 # JobBuddy
+## 2nd Place in Morgan Stanley's Code to Give Hackathon
 ## Overview
 JobBuddy is a project aimed at connecting candidates with job opportunities using advanced machine learning techniques.
 The system analyzes resumes and job descriptions to provide intelligent matching based on similarity scores.